GoreSumit/eBlog/README.md

 # eBlog
-A simple Blog app;icationi project mostly focusing on one to many relation in user and database
+A simple Blog application project mostly focusing on one to many relation in user and database

 #few qualities
 Multiple Users